ademabdi/AbdiAdemPortfolio/README.md

 # DataAnalystPortfolio
-Portfolio containing my projects for data analyst job applications
+Portfolio containing my data analysis projects

  Hi My name is Abdi Adem.
 I am interested in pursuing a career in the field of data science.
 With a degree in Industrial Engineering and an interest in analytics, it is only natural that I have a desire to get into data science, as there is quite an overlap between